 Another option that is becoming more and more popular is Bitcoin.
 While other cryptocurrencies such as Litecoin, Dogecoin and Ethereum can also be used, Bitcoin is still the market leader by a long shot and is accepted by nearly all betting sites that take Singapore users.

 Webmoney, OKPay, Payeer and Perfect Money are also options though you will have much more success using a credit or debit card or Bitcoins.

 As I said in the introduction to this article, at SG Pools it is only possible to bet on football and Formula 1.
-So immediately we can see the obvious benefit of using online bookmakers – namely they offer odds on way more sports and markets.
+So immediately we can see the obvious benefit of using foreign bookmakers for online betting from Singapore – namely they offer odds on way more sports and markets.
 These include tennis, badminton, basketball, volleyball, golf, darts, snooker, cricket, hockey and baseball to name but a few.
-Of course football is the most bet on sport in Singapore, so I will conclude this article by focusing on that.
+As you can see, using Singapore Pools for sports results betting can be extremely limited if you are a more diverse sports fan.
+That being said, football is the most bet on sport in Singapore, so I will conclude this article by focusing on that.

 Football Betting Markets

 Both SG Pools and online sportsbooks offer a variety of football betting markets.
 To run through them quickly here are the details.

 While all the above wagering options are available as Singapore Pools predictions, they are also available online at better odds.
 Without getting too advanced, bookmakers offer odds in order to make a profit.
 If a wager is 50% likely to win fair odds are risk $1 to win $1 (odds 2.00).
 To make a profit the bookmaker offers risk $1 to win less than $1.